 In addition, the cashew tree's floral structure, which is dominated by a high proportion of male flowers compared with hermaphrodite flowers, may also influence its ability to set fruit (Lacroix and Éric, 2003; Adiga, 2019).
 A predominance of male flowers, observed in several studies, is a constraint on fruit set and therefore productivity (Aliyu, 2005; Ndiaye et al., 2019).
 In this context, the present study aims to analyse the components of cashew yield as a function of orchard age and cardinal exposure.
 It focuses in particular on the relationships between morphological traits (span, trunk circumference, height) and reproductive structures (branches, flowers, fruit) in order to identify the factors that determine yield.
 The results of this research could help to improve cultivation practices and select high-performance plants suited to the ecological conditions of the Poro region.

-MATERIAL AND METHOD
+MATERIALS AND METHODS

 Study site